AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 - Make the Cmm parser (which parses `.cmm` files from the RTS) produce `CmmGADT`, and push that down the new pipeline.

 - Implement the many refactorings and improvements to the new pipeline described in [ http://darcs.haskell.org/ghc/compiler/cmm/cmm-notes](http://darcs.haskell.org/ghc/compiler/cmm/cmm-notes).
+See also: [Commentary/Compiler/NewCodeGenStupidity](commentary/compiler/new-code-gen-stupidity)

 - Instead of converting new Cmm to old Cmm, make the downstream code generators consume `CmmGADT`, and convert old Cmm to `CmmGADT`.